 Symptoms Causes and Comments Faint or absent allele peaks Impure template DNA.
 Depending on the DNA purification procedure used and sample source, inhibitors might be present in the DNA sample.
-This may be more of an issue as DNA sample volume increases as a percentage of the total amplification reaction volume.
+As DNA sample volume increases relative to the total amplification reaction volume, this may be more likely.
 Insufficient template.
 Use the recommended amount of template DNA if available.
 Quantify template DNA before use if possible.

-High salt concentration or altered pH.
+Symptoms Causes and Comments Faint or absent allele peaks (continued) High salt concentration or altered pH.
 If the DNA template is stored in TE buffer that is not pH 8.0 or contains a higher EDTA concentration, the DNA volume should not exceed 20% of the total reaction volume.
-Carryover of K^+ , Na^+ , Mg^{2+} or EDTA from the DNA sample can negatively affect PCR.
-A change in pH may also affect PCR.
-Store DNA in TE -4 buffer (10mM Tris-HCl [pH 8.0], 0.1mM EDTA) or TE -4 buffer with 20μg/ml glycogen.
+Carryover of K + , Na + , Mg 2+ or EDTA from the DNA sample can negatively affect PCR.
+A change in pH also may affect PCR.
+Store DNA in TE -4 buffer (10mM Tris-HCl [pH 8.0], 0.1mM EDTA), TE -4 buffer with 20μg/ml glycogen or nuclease-free water.
 The reaction volume was too low.
-This system is optimized for a final reaction volume of $25\mu l$ for extracted DNA.
+This system is optimized for a final reaction volume of 25μl for extracted DNA.
 Decreasing the reaction volume may result in suboptimal performance.
-Extra peaks visible in one or all color channels Amplification of more than the recommended amount of purified DNA can result in a higher number of artifact peaks due to overamplification, resulting in saturating signal.
+Extra peaks visible in one or all color channels Amplification of more than the recommend amount of purified DNA can result in a higher number of artifact peaks due to overamplification, resulting in saturating signal.
 Use the recommended amount of template DNA.
-See Section 6.L, Results, for additional information about stutter and artifacts.
+See Section 6.L for additional information about stutter and artifacts.
 The amount of template will need to be optimized if you are using reduced reaction volumes.
+Artifacts of STR amplification.
+Amplification of STRs can result in artifacts that appear as peaks one base smaller than the allele due to incomplete addition of the 3 ́ A residue.
+Be sure to peform the recommended extension step at 60°C after thermal cycling.
+Decrease the amount of template DNA.
+Using more than the recommended amount of template DNA can result in incomplete adenylation.
+Decrease cycle number.
+Increase the final extension time.
+Peak height imbalance Amplification of greater than the recommended amount of template can result in imbalance, with the smaller loci showing more product than larger loci.
+Use less template or fewer cycles.
+The amount of template will need to be optimized if you are using reduced reaction volumes.
+Degraded DNA sample.
+DNA template was degraded, and larger loci showed diminished yield.
+Insufficient template DNA.
+Use the recommended amount of template DNA if available.
+Stochastic effects can occur when amplifying low amounts of template.